SystemsApproach/ops/control.rst

 integrates those components into a unified and coherent set of abstract services.
 It is also an opportunity to “raise the level of abstraction” for the underlying subsystems.

+One of the surprising challenges in defining abstractions is the rather pedestrian chore of coming up with suitable names for those abstractions.
+Terminology is often overloaded.
+That is certainly the case with our exemplar 5G connectivity service, starting with how we refer to various principals.
+In the following, a *user* refers to a person using the API or GUI portal (who may or may not have privileged access), and a *subscriber* refers to someone who uses a mobile device (it is a term borrowed from the Telco industry).
+To further complicate matters, not all devices have subscribers, since for example, IoT devices are not necessarily associated with a particular human.

 5.1 Design Overview
 -------------------